TimeEval/TimeEval/docs/index.rst

 .. attention::

-   Currently TimeEval is tested only on Linux systems and relies on unixoid capabilities.
+   Currently, TimeEval is tested only on Linux systems and relies on unix-oid capabilities.

 License